Germany recalls Müller and Hummels for Euro 2020 | Sports-Games

+The two veterans were recalled to the national team on Wednesday for the European Championship by Germany coach Joachim Löw.

-Löw had dropped both players as part of his shakeup following the disappointing early exit from the 2018 World Cup, but the team failed to shine in their absence and the coach hopes their return will provide a boost for Euro 2020.
+Löw had dropped both players as part of his shakeup following the disappointing early exit from the 2018 World Cup, but the team failed to shine in their absence and the coach hopes their return will provide a boost for the tournament.

-The 31-year-old Müller, who hasn't played for Germany since Nov.
-19, 2018, scored 11 goals and set up 21 more to help Bayern Munich win its ninth straight Bundesliga title this season.
+''We didn't reach the targets we had in mind for 2019-20 with the pandemic, and the development we'd been looking for in the areas we wanted didn't go according to the plan,'' Löw said. ''So we said, OK we have to reconsider.
+There's a tournament now, that's above anything.''
+The 31-year-old Müller, who hasn't played for Germany since November 19, 2018, scored 11 goals and set up 21 more to help Bayern Munich win its ninth straight Bundesliga title this season.
 It was Müller's 10th league title.

-Hummels, 32, has marshalled Borussia Dortmund's defense to help it win the German Cup and qualify for the Champions League.
+Hummels, 32, has marshaled Borussia Dortmund's defense to help it win the German Cup and qualify for the Champions League.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)